Inside Wilson Combat: Pistol Shop Manager — Josiah Price

 Frequently Asked Questions

-What are the key stages in building a Wilson Combat pistol?
+What are the key stages in building a custom pistol at Wilson Combat?

-The process starts with kitting all parts, followed by fitting the slide, frame, and barrel.
-It then includes trigger work, cosmetic preparation, finishing (like anodizing or painting), and extensive test firing for quality control.
+The process begins with kitting all parts, followed by fitting the slide, frame, and barrel.
+It then moves to trigger work, cosmetic preparation, finishing (like anodizing or painting), and concludes with extensive test firing and quality control.

-How does Wilson Combat ensure the accuracy and reliability of its pistols?
+How does Wilson Combat ensure the quality and accuracy of its custom pistols?

-Yes, according to Pistol Shop Manager Josiah Price, each gunsmith develops a unique 'signature' in their work, particularly in filing and dehorning.
-Experienced eyes can often identify the builder by details around the ejection port or barrel.
+Yes, Josiah Price explains that each gunsmith has a unique 'signature' in their filing and dehorning work.
+He can often identify the specific gunsmith who worked on a pistol by examining subtle details around areas like the ejection port or barrel.

 Related News